-Tier 1 Entrepreneur Extension refusal can lead to serious consequences to the applicant’s business, stay in the UK.
-For Tier 1 Entrepreneur migrants, moving one’s life, investments, and resources to the United Kingdom is a significant life changing mov.
-In addition to the large investment required for such purposes, individuals must ensure the investment follows strict UKVI protocols so there are no challenges when it’s time to apply for an extension.
+Tier 1 Entrepreneur Extension refusal can lead to serious consequences to the applicant’s business, and stay in the UK.
+For Tier 1 Entrepreneur migrants, moving one’s life, investments, and resources to the United Kingdom is a significant life changing move.
+In addition to the large investment required for such purposes, individuals must ensure that the investment follow strict UKVI protocols so that there are no challenges when it’s time to apply for an extension.

 Mr S arrived in the UK over 10 years ago as a student.
 Following his successful graduation, he returned to his home Country.
-Being an ambitious young man, he wanted to follow in his family footsteps and start a restaurant business of his own.
-Where better to realise this dream than the UK where he had spent 10 years of his life.
+Being an ambitious young man, he wanted to follow in his family’s footsteps and start a restaurant business of his own.
+Where better to realise this dream than in the UK where he had spent 10 years of his life.
 He spent time and energy getting his affairs in order and submitted an Entry Clearance application to return to the UK as a Tier 1 (Entrepreneur) migrant.
-His initial application was approved,and he was granted entry clearance for a period of 3 years and 3 months His wife was named as his dependent and she too was able to join him in the UK.
+His initial application was approved and he was granted entry clearance for a period of 3 years and 3 months.
+His wife was named as his dependent and she too was able to join him in the UK.

-Three years after his entry to the UK he began to gather all of the required evidence to submit an application to the Home Office to extend his leave.
-Mr S, being an intelligent young business man submitted his application without legal advice or assistance.
-To his surprise, his application was refused on the basis that he had failed to provide “specified evidence” as required by the Immigration Rules.
-Unsure how to proceed, Mr S was referred by one of his friends to an immigration advisor who advised him to submit a new application.
+Three years after his entry to the UK, he began to gather all of the required evidence to submit an application to the Home Office to extend his leave.
+Mr S, being a capable young business man submitted his application without legal advice or assistance.
+To his surprise, his application was refused on the basis that he had failed to provide the “specified evidence” as required by the Immigration Rules.
+Unsure about how to proceed, Mr S was referred by one of his friends to an immigration advisor who advised him to submit a new application.

 Mr S followed the advice given without question and quickly proceeded with the instructions of a new application within the required 14 days from the receipt of refusal of his initial application.
 It is worth noting here that if he had not submitted the new application within the 14-day time frame he would have lost his continuous residence in the UK and become an over stayer – a person who has breached immigration law.